The Members of Mayur Uniquoters Limited

 Your Company's total income during the year under review amounting to Rs.
 52039.33lakhs as compared to Rs.
 53554.30 lakhs in previous financial year and Net Profit AfterTax (PAT) amounting to Rs.
 8903.82 lakhs as compared to Rs.8064.29 lakhs in previousyear recording an increase of 10.41% in 2020-21.

 Revenue and Profit (Consolidated)

 The total income during the year under review amounting to Rs.
 53257.58 as compared to

 Mayur has always endeavoured to retain a balance by providing an appropriate return tothe Shareholders while simultaneously retaining a reasonable portion of the profit tomaintain healthy financial leverage with a view to support and fund the future expansionplans.
-Mayur has a well defined dividend policy which ensures the availability ofsufficient distributable income to its members as per Regulation 43(A) of the SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 (the listingregulations).
-The policy is attached as Annexure I to this report.
+Mayur has a well-defined dividend policy which ensures the availability ofsufficient distributable income to its members as per Regulation 43(A) of the SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 (the listingregulations).

 4. TRANSFER TO RESERVES

 Your Board doesn't propose to transfer any amount to General Reserve for the financialyear ended on March 31 2021.

 5. CHANGE INCAPITALSTRUCTURE